Consensys/ethereum-developer-tools-list/README.md

 ## Intro

-Creation of this list was spurred by product managers at Consensys who saw a need for better sharing amongst both new and experienced developers of  tools, development patterns, and components.
+Creation of this list was spurred by product managers at Consensys who saw a need for better sharing of tools, development patterns, and components amongst both new and experienced developers.

 ## Contributions are welcome!